Kristina01111000/Drws_site/README.md

 and make the pages for them, do a tleast 2 comments for each

 3/21
-On about our quiz page make the click here be on the same line, “Click here to begin your self-assessment” Make the sun button hot

 Switch the 40Q to “4 Element self assessment tool “ not quiz on the quiz pages Make slides for the 40Q and the wellness self check on the homepage For the wellness self check change the title of the pdf to “Dr. W’s Personal Holistic Wellness Self Check”